 Notification requirement for psittacosis (ornithosis, parrot fever)

-Psittacosis (Group B disease) must be notified in writing within 5 days of diagnosis.
+Psittacosis is a ‘routine’ notifiable condition and must be notified by pathology services in writing within 5 days of diagnosis.
+Medical practitioners are not required to notify cases of psittacosis.

 This is a Victorian statutory requirement.